feature-engine/feature_engine/docs/user_guide/selection/ProbeFeatureSelection.rst

     - creates `n_probes` number of probe features using provided distribution(s)
     - uses cross-validation to fit the provided estimator
     - calculates the feature importance score for each variable, including probe features
-    - if there are multiple probe features, calculate the average importance score
+    - if there are multiple probe features, the transformer calculates the average importance score
     - identifies features to drop because their importance scores are less than that of the probe feature(s)